 You will need to take gas and electricity meter readings in your new property and give these to the existing gas and electricity supplier of the property.

-To find out who supplies the gas to your new home, phone the meter number helpline on 0870 608 1524.
+To find out who supplies the gas to your new home, visit the Find my Supplier website or phone the meter number helpline on 0870 608 1524.